physrisk/website-source/articles/2010/non-linear-stochastic-model-return.md

 freely available at
 [http://www.intechopen.com](http://www.intechopen.com/articles/show/title/a-non-linear-double-stochastic-model-of-return-in-financial-markets "Stochastic Control").

-Next we briefly discuss our research and it's scientific context, thus if you want to familiarize yourself more with our research you should start by reading chapter 27 of aforementioned book.
+Next we briefly discuss our research and the scientific context, thus if you want to familiarize yourself more with our research you should start by reading chapter 27 of aforementioned book.